 Pre-order Kevin Price’s “Making ‘New Rich” Books Work for You” at the special pre-order price of only 99 cents.
 You will receive your copy on August 14, 2019.

 The first thing you learn about Kevin Price is that he is a big fan of “New Rich” books.
 He has read most of the major ones and is friends with some of the icons of the New Rich movement. including Robert Kiyosaki, author of Rich Dad Poor Dad.

-Robert Kiyosaki of Rich Dad Poor Dad fame says Kevin Price is “more than a talk show host, but an important economic educator.”
+Robert Kiyosaki of Rich Dad Poor Dad fame considers Kevin Price an authority in financial freedom, stating:

 “I am a huge believer in the value of these books,” says Price.
 “New Rich books work.
 I know from my own personal experience.”
 However, Price says they only work in proportion to the effort and even “belief in the books” of the person who reads them.
 He says, “I read Rich Dad Poor Dad shortly after it came out in 1997, and I was hooked.
 I had the author on my show many times, and read Kiyosaki’s other books as quickly as they came out.
 I was particularly impressed with Cashflow Quadrant, one of my favorites in the New Rich space.”
 At the time, Price did not do anything to seriously implement Kiyosaki’s advice, however.
 He agreed with and believed in it, but he did not seriously apply it.